Skip to main content

 • Help with appeals if necessary

-You can call our office, email us, or use the online client portal (if available with SSA/VA websites) to check updates.—YES, both the VA and SSA have portals the client’s can check the status of their cases- SSA is my Social Security Account https://www.ssa.gov/myaccount/, VA- va.gov https://www.va.gov/claim-or-appeal-status/
+You can call our office, email us, or use the online client portal to check updates.
+Both the VA and SSA have portals where clients can check the status of their cases.
+For SSA, visit my Social Security Account.
+For VA, visit VA Claim Status.

 Social Security will require you to complete a PERC/Exit Interview to verify your resources and ensure you meet the non-medical requirements.
 Once the PERC Interview is finished, you will receive a Notice of Award.
 This notice will include details about your benefits, such as the back pay award amount, monthly benefit amount, start date, deposit dates for each payment, and your Medicaid/Medicare eligibility.